Top of the page

 Most babies at 9 to 10 months of age are exploring the world around them.
-Your baby is familiar with you and with people who are often around him or her.
+Your baby is familiar with you and with people who are often around them.
 Babies at this age may show fear of strangers.

-At this age, your child may pull himself or herself up to standing.
-He or she may wave bye-bye or play pat-a-cake or peekaboo.
-Your child may point with fingers and try to feed himself or herself.
-It is common for a child at this age to be afraid of strangers.
+At this age, your child may stand up by pulling on furniture.
+Your child may wave bye-bye or play pat-a-cake or peekaboo.
+And your child may point with fingers and try to eat without your help.

 Make sure that your baby gets all the recommended childhood vaccines, which help keep your baby healthy and prevent the spread of disease.